sscs-ose/sscs-ose.github.io/index.md

 ---
 layout: page
-title: SSCS-OSE
+title: SSCS OSE
 subtitle: IEEE SSCS Open-Source Ecosystem
-description: The pages meta description
+description: Introduction and Overview
 ---

 This is the homepage of the IEEE Solid-State Circuits Society (SSCS) Open-Source Ecosystem.